 To change an element on your page, use your cursor to select the element of your choice.
 A selection frame will help you to select it easily.

-Once the element selected, an edition panel appear on the left of your screen, composed of 3 tabs: “Style”, “Position” and “Tracking”.
+Once the element has been selected, an editing panel will appear on the left of your screen, composed of 3 tabs: “Style”, “Position” and “Tracking”.

 To learn more about the graphic editor, see our articles on the subject.